BLuckoo/Challenge_14_NYC_Bikes/README.md

 Below is a summary of the visualizations.

-**1. Demographics of the bike users**
+**1. Rider Demographics**

 As illustrated in the dashboard below, the total number of users were 2,344,224, 81% of which are subscribers to the service.
-Also to be noted that 65% of total users are males.
+Also to be noted that 65% of total users are male.

 ![image](https://user-images.githubusercontent.com/82583576/126883629-8f3bcfd8-4c8a-4a5a-8ea4-fe42ee00059e.png)
 ##
 ##
 **2. Trip Location Summary**

-Most ride starts and ends are located in central Manhattan with peak hours being between 8:00 am to 10:00 am and 5:00 pm to 7:00 pm.
+Most ride start and end points are located in central Manhattan, the peak usage hours are between 8:00 am to 10:00 am and 5:00 pm to 7:00 pm.
 The top 10 start stations are also close to Grand Central Station.

 ![image](https://user-images.githubusercontent.com/82583576/126883636-f710d64a-9bda-4a1b-b35e-59c1e18d0d39.png)